 Kelley has taught extensively on grant writing and communications, designing and instructing courses for graduate students and professionals on these topics.
 She is adjunct faculty at the University of North Carolina at Chapel Hill's School of Government.
 She currently teaches Professional Communications and Grant Writing.

 She has a Master of Public Administration from the University of North Carolina at Chapel Hill and a Bachelor of Arts in Honors Interdisciplinary Studies, Urban Studies from the University of Georgia.
 More recently, she has completed the UC Berkeley Haas School of Business Executive Program in Innovation and Harvard Division of Continuing Education's Design Thinking Program.

-Over the last fifteen years I have had a variety of experience with administrative, clerical, and customer service.
-I believe every experience was instrumental in my development personally and professionally.
-It has opened me up to the importance of how each of us needs a strong support system to be able to function to our utmost potential.
-While I have been constantly interacting with a diversity of people, I find an enormous amount of joy in being able to help those in need.
-As a young child, I was exposed to many hardships where I watched several loved ones become ill and pass away.
-Watching how that affected those around me in my informative years, impacted how I deal with such hardships now.
-It is a passion of mine to express to those in need that they are not forgotten, they are loved and they matter to me.
+Over the last 15 years Shelly has had a variety of experiences with administrative, clerical, and customer service.
+Every experience was instrumental and provided opportunities to learn the importance of how everyone needs a strong support system to be able to function to our utmost potential.
+As a young child, Shelly was exposed to many hardships where she watched several loved ones become ill and pass away.
+Watching how that affected those around her, impacted how she deals with such hardships now.
+It is her passion to express to those in need that they are not forgotten, they are loved and they matter.